arafat-hasan/arafat-hasan/README.md

 <img align="right" alt="GIF" src="img/programmer.gif?raw=true" width="40%" />
 </div>
 <p style="text-align:justify">
-I am <a href="https://www.arafathasan.me/">Arafat Hasan</a>, currently pursuing my bachelor's degree 👨🏽‍🎓 majoring in Computer Science and Engineering 🚀 from Bangladesh 🇧🇩; I am an utter computer nerd 👨🏽‍💻, tech enthusiast ⚙️ and an open-source advocate.
-I love Vim, Linux and enjoy customizing all of the development environments.
-Work best with keyboard shortcuts ⌨️ and hate to use a mouse 🖱️.
-A stoic observer of the universe 🌌.
+I am <a href="https://www.arafathasan.me/">Arafat Hasan</a> from Bangladesh 🇧🇩, currently pursuing my bachelor's degree 👨🏽‍🎓 majoring in computer science and engineering 🚀 from Mawlana Bhashani Science and Technology University.
+An utter computer nerd 👨🏽‍💻 who is curious, enthusiastic and student most of the time, and an open-source advocate who loves Vim and Linux.
+I am currently working on a couple of open-source projects 🚧.
+I have a passion 💪 for learning and sharing my knowledge with others as public as possible 💝.
+I contribute to things as I come across issues ⚒️ that I think other people might struggle 🏋️‍♂️ with.
+A stoic observer of the universe 🔭.

 </p>
 </div>